Frank Lloyd Gallery - Modern and Contemporary Ceramic Art current exhibit archive news artists publications about contact home

 Minneapolis College of Art & Design, Minneapolis, Minnesota

-1978 University Art Museum, University of Texas, Austin
+1978 University Art Museum, University of Texas, Austin, Texas

 Corcoran Gallery of Art, Washington, D.C.